Is it Safe to Drink from Aluminum Bottles?

 Who knew aluminum was so full of controversy?!

-Betts began frantically writing about his unscientific assumptions.
+Determined to spread his unscientific beliefs, Betts began frantically writing about his assumptions.
 He wrote discourses, pamphlets, articles, and more.
 He wrote daily until finally, two widely read Jehovah's Witnesses publications, The Watchtower, and The Golden Age picked up the campaign and printed his stories.
 These publications were sold door-to-door and commonly used stories with scare tactics to increase their vast readership, which equaled big profits for the publications.
-Betts ended up writing more than 130 articles that successfully instilled fear about aluminum, created great public concern, and laid the groundwork for the now persistent myth to live on beyond its abandonment by the science community as false.
+Betts wrote more than 130 articles that successfully instilled fear about aluminum, created great public concern, and laid the groundwork for the now persistent myth to live on beyond its false abandonment by the science community.
 New ideas for products began to materialize based on this aluminum scare, which paved the way for a new product industry that is still profitable today and can be seen by their “aluminum-free” cooking labels.

 What went wrong with the Aluminum Hypothesis?